British home army in the First World War: Late war

 In early 1917, the home army comprised five second-line territorial divisions, three Home Service divisions, six independent brigades, a mounted division, ten former-yeomanry cyclist brigades, twenty-one territorial cyclist battalions, three regiments of reserve cavalry, five reserve Guards battalions, one battalion of the Honourable Artillery Company and numerous 'extemporised' units of the Training, Territorial and Special Reserves.
 These formations were divided mainly between the Northern Army, concentrated in East Anglia, and the Southern Army, straddling the Thames estuary.
 The 1st Mounted, 65th (2nd Lowland) and 72nd Divisions were allocated to the General Reserve.
 A number of cyclist units and the extemporised units were distributed throughout the army as part of the Local Force.
 Total strength was 400,000 men, but only 150,000 were fully fit regular or territorial troops, and they were mainly yeomanry, cyclists and men of the Royal Garrison Artillery and Royal Engineers.
 The main fighting component, the infantry, numbered 230,000 troops, but 180,000 were in the early stages of training or under 19 years old.

 French regarded a considerable proportion of his divisions to be of poor quality, leaving him 60,000 troops short of the number he believed necessary to conduct a successful defence.
 In the event of invasion, infantry numbers would be boosted by the mobilisation of the VF, and he planned to attach one or two volunteer battalions to each brigade of the home army.
 In September, he allocated 84 battalions to line of communication duties, 71 to mobile defence, 70 to the reserve, 45 to garrisons and 42 to the defence of London.
 However, of the 293,000 volunteers in March, little more than 136,000 belonged to those sections able to respond immediately to the call, and only 10,000 of those had, by July, reached a satisfactory standard of musketry.
 French was pessimistic about the ability of the home army to defeat an invasion, going so far as to inform the War Office in February that the loss of so many of his troops to the field army overseas absolved him of the responsibility for home defence.

-Admiral John Fisher, a former First Sea Lord, was concerned about the increasing U-boat menace, and believed that the German war leader, Field Marshall Paul von Hindenburg, would be willing to risk the High Seas Fleet in an invasion attempt.
+Admiral John Fisher, a former First Sea Lord, was concerned about the increasing U-boat menace, and believed that the German war leader, Field Marshal Paul von Hindenburg, would be willing to risk the High Seas Fleet in an invasion attempt.
 The Admiralty regarded the risk as possible rather than probable, and guaranteed to be able to disrupt an enemy fleet within 32 to 36 hours of its sighting.
 The area between Aldeburgh and Lowestoft on the Suffolk coastline was considered at most risk to an invasion force up to 160,000 strong.
 Raids of up to 20,000 men were considered possible anywhere from north of the Wash to Cromarty in the Scottish highlands.
 The War Office, on the other hand, believed that while Germany was heavily engaged on the Western Front it did not have the resources to pose a serious threat.